FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Framework

 \subsection{Preliminaries}

-In a figure-captioning problem, we are initially provided with a dataset $D_w$ consisting of figure-caption pairs $\{ I_w, T_w \}$.
 Given the dataset $D_w$, we can then define a model $f_\theta$, that takes in information corresponding to the figure and outputs a sequence of text as output.
-Typically, the input consists of only the figure image.
-However, other sources of information like figure-specific text from the corresponding document, OCR, figure metadata can also be utilized as input samples.

-Assuming the general case of figure image as input, model $f_\theta$ is constructed using a vision encoder module to get image-based encoding and a language encoder-decoder module to encode and generate corresponding text.
+Model $f_\theta$ consists of a vision encoder module to get image-based encoding and a language encoder-decoder module to encode and generate corresponding text.
 The weights $\theta$ can either be randomly initialized, or initialized by large-scale pretrained model weights.
 Furthermore, the model weights corresponding to the vision encoder and text encoder-decoder models can either be initialized with separate weights or jointly trained model weights.
 After initialization, model $f_\theta$ can then be trained for the task of caption generation.

 Generally, for training such a model, Language Modeling (LM) loss is used as a standard training objective.
 Let $\{ I_i, T_i \} \in D$ be the input to the model $f_\theta$, where $ I_i \in \mathbb{R}^n$ is the input figure, and $T_i$ is the corresponding text sequence.
 Additionally, $T_i$ is represented as sequence of $K_j$ tokens from a fixed vocabulary $\mathcal{V}$: $T_i = (T_{i,1},...T_{i,K_j})$, where $K_j = |T_i|$.
 Then the training objective is defined as: